breezekiller789/Django_Project/README.md

-# A Django Website
+# Description

-User can Login/Logout and upload an image as their profile image
+A website that user can register an account and login/logout, make new posts and update/delete as well, the main feature is user can reset their own passwords with google verification email and change their passwords, which is nice:))

 ## Demo